 What digital products are subject to tax?

-While downloaded digital goods (music and movies, etc.) have always been subject to sales or use tax, ESHB 2075 and SHB 2620 apply sales or use tax to all digital products, regardless of how they are accessed (downloaded, streamed, subscription service, networking, etc.).
+Sales or use tax apply to all digital products, regardless of how they are accessed (downloaded, streamed, subscription service, networking, etc.).
 (See exclusions from the definitions and exemptions from retail sales and use tax below)

 Digital products subject to sales or use tax include: